 - Businesses that fall under Title I, (businesses that operate 20 or more weeks per year with at least 15 full-time employees), or Title III, (businesses that fall under the category of “public accommodation”), are covered by the ADA.

 - There are no clear regulations defining website accessibility.
-I would suggest to err on the side of being compliant.
+I highly recommend falling on the side of being compliant.

-- Failure to create an ADA-compliant website could open your business to lawsuits, and financial liabilities.
+- Failure to create an ADA-compliant website could open your business to lawsuits and financial liabilities.
 It can also harm your brand reputation.
-You do not want your place of business to be considered as one that is not sensitive to the needs of American’s with Disabilities.
+You do not want your place of business to viewed as one that is not sensitive to the needs of American’s with Disabilities.

-“Reasonable accessibility” of a website means ensuring that individuals who are visually impaired or hearing-impaired or those who must navigate by voice are still able to meaningfully engage with the content on your website.
+“Reasonable accessibility” of a website means ensuring that individuals who are visually impaired or hearing-impaired are still able to engage with the content on your website.

-Here are some common ways businesses address reasonable accessibility issues:
+Here are some common ways businesses address accessibility issues:

 Start by getting the guide: Website Content Accessibility Guidelines (WCAG 2.0).
 These guidelines offer recommendations on how to make your website accessible.

 - Audit your website’s code.
 Have a developer review the code and CSS to ensure best practices are being utilized and clean up outdated code.
-You can conduct your own audit using WAVE Web Accessibility Tool or Google Chrome’s WAVE too.
+You can conduct an audit using WAVE Web Accessibility Tool or Google Chrome’s WAVE too.

-- Create alt tags for all images, videos and audio files: Alt tags allow users with disabilities to read or hear alternative descriptions of content they might not otherwise be able to view.
-Alt tags describe the object itself and, generally, the purpose it serves on the site.
+- Create alt tags for all images, videos, and audio files: Alt tags allow users with disabilities to read or hear alternative descriptions of content they might not otherwise be able to view.
+Alt tags comprehensively describe the object of an image itself.

-- Identify the site’s language in header code: Making it clear what language the site should be read in helps users who utilize text readers.
+- Identify the site’s language in header code: this allows users who use text readers to select the correct language.
 Text readers can identify those codes and function accordingly.

-- Develop a consistent, organized layout: Menus, links and buttons should be organized in such a way that they are clearly delineated from one another and are easily navigated throughout the entire site.
+- Develop a consistent, organized layout: Menus, hyperlinks, and buttons should be easily distinguished.

-- Offer alternatives and suggestions when users encounter input errors: If a user with a disability is encountering input errors because of their need to navigate the website differently, your site should automatically offer recommendations to them as to how to better navigate toward the content they need.
+- Offer alternatives and suggestions when users encounter input errors: If a user with a disability is finding input errors, your site should automatically offer recommendations to them as to how to better navigate toward the content they need.

-- Review your website’s styles and elements, such as headings, buttons and links.
-Keep in mind “all” types of users who access your website, including those who experience disabilities.
-For example, if your site’s navigation incorporates lighter, smaller fonts on light backgrounds, this may be illegible for some users.
+- Review your website’s styles and elements, such as headings, buttons, and links.
+Consider every possible user that might access your website, including those who experience disabilities.
+For example, if your site’s navigation incorporates lighter, smaller fonts on light backgrounds, this may be hard to read for some users.

-- Utilize web writing best practices when developing content.
-Keeping your website content simple and conversational can help users scan content easier.
-Using headlines and sub-headlines can also help break out content into smaller bites or sections.
-For abbreviations and acronyms like FBI, include periods between the letters, to help screen readers pronounce them properly.
+- Utilize best practices for writing in web speak when developing content.
+Keeping your website content simple will help users scan content easier.
+Using headlines and sub-headlines will help identify featured content in smaller bites or sections.
+For abbreviations and acronyms like FBI include periods between the letters to help screen readers pronounce them properly.